-Camp Calm is 30-day virtual retreat for learning the basics of mindfulness and meditation.
+Camp Calm is virtual retreat for learning the basics of mindfulness and meditation.

-One of the most rewarding parts of Camp is discussing our practices with other campers, which we all do in the discussion forum.
+One of the most rewarding parts of Camp is discussing our practices with other Campers, which we all do at The Campfire.
 I answer all questions posted there, or you can email me if it’s private.

 Each day’s practices are simple and don’t take long, but by the end of Camp, you will have achieved something significant: a modest but consistent daily mindfulness practice that you can build on for life.